cyrildiagne/fstq/README.md

 # FSTQ

-A fast and simple task queue with Firebase.
+A fast and simple task queue using Firebase.

+**Status:** 🧪 Experimental

 <!-- - **Ideal for intensive GPU inference**